mencattini/99Problems/README.md

  * For the **3.01-3.03**, your predicat must be an anonymous function like : ``` fun([A,B]) -> A and (A or B) end```.
 It must be a list of arguments.

+## Communication

+It's not a part of the 99 prolog-problems.
+Just a personal try.
+The goal is to simulate some  communication way.